janzejdlik/RustPortfolio/README.md

-Warning: Project only works on Local Area Network (LAN)
+Warning: Project only works on Local Area Network (LAN).

 The first script sends message to a desired server.
 Multiple clients can be used as teh same time.